ivanitlearning/learning-k8s/README.md

 4. Install package kubelet with target version on worker node
 5. Exit, go back to master node, check with `kubectl get nodes` that kubelet is upgraded on worker node.

+Tips

+1. Use `apt-mark showhold` to see which packages are held back from upgrading

 ## 5.4 Backup and Restore

 * Save all resource config in all namespaces to yaml `kubectl get all --all-namespaces -o yaml`